Geographic Information Systems FAQs

 - The home or business must be 600’ or more from a named road.

 The applicant must have 3-5 name choices since no name may be duplicated within the county.
 All property owners must sign a Street Naming Form giving approval of said name and returned to the Brunswick County GIS Department.
 A street sign will be installed shortly after all paperwork has been processed by the GIS Department.
 All street names must be approved by the Brunswick County Board of Commissioners.

-A. A map showing soil data with septic tank suitability is available here.
+View the map showing soil data with septic tank suitability.
 Additionally, one of the layers to our GIS data is soil information.
 This data was designed to overlay with the parcel layer; the information can be viewed at GIS Online and, depending on the size of the area, can be printed with your printer.